 sudo mkfs.ext4 -m 0 -F -E lazy_itable_init=0,lazy_journal_init=0,discard /dev/sdb

-/demo-mount with a custom name and path you prefer.
+/data-mount with a custom name and path, you prefer.

 A sample output,